yukoba/nd4j/architecture.md

 ---
 {% include JB/setup %}

-## ND4J's Architecture: API, Buffer and Backends
+## ND4J's APIs, Buffers and Backends

 ND4J provides users with Java and [Scala](http://nd4j.org/scala.html) APIs, but other parts of the architecture are less visible.